 If the idea of the odd GMO ingredient turning up in your lunch doesn’t sit well with you, the idea of a GMO mosquito may send shivers down your spine.
-Right now, Oxitech, a British biotechnology company is planning to launch a flurry of genetically modified mosquitoes into the wild, with the ultimate goal of bringing an end to Dengue Fever.
+Right now, Oxitech, a British biotechnology company is planning to launch a flurry of genetically modified mosquitoes into the wild, with the ultimate goal of ending Dengue Fever.

-On the surface, this all sounds a little too much like the kind of experimental science that’s just too risky and bizarre to unleash upon the public.
-Nevertheless, there’s no disputing the apparent nobleness of Oxitech’s cause, or the potentially history-changing benefits their initiative could yield…assuming of course it all goes to plan.
+On the surface, this all sounds a little too much like experimental science that’s just too risky and bizarre to unleash upon the public.
+Nevertheless, there’s no disputing the apparent nobleness of Oxitech’s cause or the potentially history-changing benefits their initiative could yield…assuming it all goes to plan.

 Dengue Fever – A Growing Threat

-In terms of Oxitech’s justification for its proposal, the company has been extremely vocal in expressing its long-standing and growing worries.
-“We’re concerned about Dengue Fever because of the devastating impact it has on so many people’s lives, and because of the huge costs which Governments and communities must meet in order to try to control this dangerous disease,” reads an extract from the project’s introductory materials Oxitech published online.
+In terms of Oxitech’s justification for its proposal, the company has been highly vocal about its long-standing and growing worries.
+“We’re concerned about Dengue Fever because of the devastating impact it has on so many people’s lives, and because of the huge costs which Governments and communities must meet to try to control this dangerous disease,” reads an extract from the project’s introductory materials Oxitech published online.

-As the world’s second most widespread mosquito-borne disease after Malaria, the threat posed by Dengue Fever is real and far-reaching, to say the least.
+As the world’s second most widespread mosquito-borne disease after Malaria, the threat posed by Dengue Fever is real and far-reaching.
 According to the World Health Organization, up to 100 million new cases of the disease are diagnosed every year – the vast majority of which are identified in the world’s poorest countries.

 Along with the severity of Dengue Fever, the fact that the disease is spreading at its fastest rate ever is also a cause for concern.
 Today, more than 100 countries are affected by Dengue Fever outbreaks – in the mid-1970s, it was just nine nations.
 Up to 40 per cent of the entire global population may now be at risk, including residents of 28 North American states – as warns the Natural Defense Resource Council.